PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-12 05:39:57
+Last updated: 2024-04-12 05:40:30
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: To be a scientist is to be naive. - Valery Legasov